godchisa254/perla-metro-stations-service/README.md

 * Authorization is handled via **Main API** (JWT tokens).
 * Soft delete is implemented via the `IsActive` flag.
-* Designed to integrate with other metro services (Users, Main API, etc.).
+* Designed to integrate with other metro services (Users and Main API).

 ---